Advocate with Us

 lupus advocates raising their voices nationwide.

 The nation's largest lupus advocacy event is back!
-The 2022 Digital Lupus Advocacy Summit will be held virtually from June 27-29 - join thousands of your fellow lupus advocates in an immersive, experiential, online environment to learn about the latest in lupus research, connect with other advocates, and advocate for policies to improve the lives of all people affected by lupus.Learn More
+The 2022 Digital Lupus Advocacy Summit was held virtually from June 27-29 and thousands of lupus advocates came together in an immersive, experiential, online environment to learn about the latest in lupus research, connect with other advocates, and advocate for policies to improve the lives of all people affected by lupus.Learn More

 In Washington, DC and state capitals around the country, our advocates tell their stories and urge their elected officials to support policies that improve the lives of people affected by lupus.Become an Advocate